rxxnnnnn/RecipeWebsite/README.md

 - /recommend/item - find similar recipes of a recipe
 - /recommend/user - provide recipe recommendations given a user's collection of recipes

 This application enhances user engagement and experience by offering personalized recipe recommendations based on individual interactions and collections.
+It caters to a diverse audience, from students and health care workers to engineers, parents, and professional cooks, appealing to anyone interested in cooking and seeking culinary inspiration.
+The application features a robust search functionality, allowing users to effortlessly find recipes using specific keywords.
+This ensures a smooth and intuitive experience for those looking to quickly locate dishes based on ingredients, cuisine types, or dietary preferences.
-It caters to a diverse audience, from students, health care workers, engineers, parents to professional cook, appealing to anyone interested in cooking and seeking culinary inspiration.
-With its comprehensive functionalities, the application serves as a valuable resource for those who enjoy preparing their own meals and exploring new cooking ideas.
+Also, the application empowers culinary enthusiasts to contribute to the community by uploading their own recipes.
+This feature encourages a collaborative environment where users can share their unique culinary creations, exchange cooking tips, and broaden their gastronomic horizons.
+With its comprehensive functionalities, the application serves as an invaluable resource for those who enjoy preparing their own meals and exploring new cooking ideas.

 ## How to Build, Test, and Run